What is an angiogram?

 - Do NOT take any aspirin or any products containing aspirin.

-- DO take your other medications on schedule as usual, especially any medications for high blood pressure.
+- Take all other medications as usual, especially any medications for high blood pressure.

 If you have diabetes

-- Do NOT take Glucophage (metformin hydrochloride) for 48 hours before the test or 48 hours after the test to reduce the risk of kidney complications.
+- Do NOT take Glucophage® (metformin hydrochloride) for 48 hours before the test or 48 hours after the test to reduce the risk of kidney complications.
+Contact your primary care doctor and ask how to best manage your blood sugar over these days.

 Eating and drinking

-- Drink only clear liquids for breakfast the day of your test.
-Clear liquids include clear broth, tea, strained fruit juices, strained vegetable soup, black coffee, plain gelatin, tomato juice and ginger ale.
+- Drink only clear liquids for breakfast the day of your procedure.
+Clear liquids include clear broth, tea, black coffee and ginger ale.

 On the day of the test